 Work Offline Google Drive

 The best part is that you do not need to be online to use it.
 I can be anywhere and update our periodic log, even sitting outside at an event without wifi or turning my data on.
-Which means I’m not going to forget to add something important by trying to remember it later, or using my limited data.
+This means I’m not going to forget to add something important by trying to remember it later or using my limited data.

 Shared Work with Google Drive